microsoft/pai/README_DRAFT.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+#### Who should consider contributing to OpenPAI?
+- Folks who want to add support for other ML and DL frameworks
+- Folks who want to make OpenPAI a richer AI platform (e.g. support for more ML pipelines, hyperparameter tuning)
+- Folks who want to write tutorials/blog posts showing how to use OpenPAI to solve AI problems

+#### Contributors
+One key purpose of PAI is to support the highly diversified requirements from academia and industry.
+PAI is completely open: it is under the MIT license.
+This makes PAI particularly attractive to evaluate various research ideas, which include but not limited to the [components](./docs/research_education.md).

+PAI operates in an open model.
+It is initially designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Search Technology Center (STC)](https://www.microsoft.com/en-us/ard/company/introduction.aspx) platform team.
+We are glad to have [Peking University](http://eecs.pku.edu.cn/EN/), [Xi'an Jiaotong University](http://www.aiar.xjtu.edu.cn/), [Zhejiang University](http://www.cesc.zju.edu.cn/index_e.htm), and [University of Science and Technology of China](http://eeis.ustc.edu.cn/) join us to develop the platform jointly.
+Contributions from academia and industry are all highly welcome.